 If your survey doesn’t have any further pages, you can jump to End Of Survey instead.

 This way you can create jumps/logic for existing survey questions and make sure that respondents only respond to questions that are relevant to them.
 In our examples, there are only direct jumps to follow-up questions, but it is, of course, possible to jump later on in the survey as well.
-For example, if the answer is No to question 1 the respondents should jump from page 10 to 14.
+For example, if the answer is No to page 1:question 1 the respondents should jump from page 10 to 14.

-The setup is exactly the same, you create the logic on question 10 and set up the rules to jump to page 14 if the answer to the question on page 1 equals to No.
+The setup is exactly the same, you create the logic on page 10 and set up the rules to jump to page 14 if the answer to the question on page 1 equals to No.